How to Plan the Perfect One Day in Rocky Mountain National Park Itinerary

 Alpine lakes, gushing waterfalls and sky-high drives along the Continental Divide are all in the cards on this itinerary for Rocky Mountain National Park.
 The Colorado park is about 70 miles outside of Denver, so it’s perfect for a quick outdoorsy road trip.

-With more than 100 mountain peaks and lakes to see and some 300 miles of hiking trails, it takes some planning to visit Rocky Mountain National Park in one day.
+With more than 100 mountain peaks and lakes to see and some 300 miles of hiking trails, it takes some planning to see Rocky Mountain National Park in one day.
 I’ve put together this Rocky Mountain itinerary for first timers who want to see a little bit of everything, from reflective lakes to the tallest peak in the park.

 While you won’t have time for every single hike on this list, I wanted to provide a variety of options for different types of travelers.
 From the trail list below, you can find anything from a wheelchair accessible lake loop to a family-friendly waterfall hike to more adventurous treks with incredible views of the mountains.